cmnemoi/OWREstimator/README.md

 * Built a web app using Streamlit.

 # Run it locally
- * Download the source code
+ * Download the project and extract it
  * Run Python 3.9 on a terminal
+ * Navigate into the folder you extracted
- * Install requirements : `pip install -r requirements.txt`
+ * Install the requirements : `pip install -r requirements.txt`
- * Then : `streamlit run main.py`
+ * Then : `streamlit run app/main.py`

 # Code and ressources used
 **Python version 3.9**